BIN Launches on WWRL - Radio Ink

 The Black Information Network is now on WWRL-AM 1600 in New York City.
-The launch, the day before the election, will be marked by a special lighting of the Empire State Building at sundown.
+The launch, the day before the election, was marked by a special lighting of the Empire State Building at sundown.

 Journalist and BIN commentator Roland Martin will anchor live news coverage beginning at 7 PM, ET on election night 2020 and provide updates as the polls close and election tallies are reported nationwide.